lammps/lammps/doc/src/Build_cmake.rst

 Getting started
 ^^^^^^^^^^^^^^^

 Building LAMMPS with CMake is a two-step process.
-In the first step you use CMake to generate a build environment in a new directory.
+In the first step, you use CMake to generate a build environment in a new directory.
 For that purpose you can use either the command-line utility ``cmake`` (or ``cmake3``), the text-mode UI utility ``ccmake`` (or ``ccmake3``) or the graphical utility ``cmake-gui``, or use them interchangeably.
 The second step is then the compilation and linking of all objects,